 HIV (Human Immunodeficiency Virus) infection is a viral condition that weakens the body's immune system by attacking white blood cells called CD4 cells.
-If untreated, HIV can progress to AIDS (Acquired Immunodeficiency Syndrome), the most advanced stage of the infection.
+If untreated, HIV can progress to AIDS (Acquired Immunodeficiency Syndrome), the most advanced stage of the infection (WHO (2022)).
 HIV is transmitted through the exchange of bodily fluids, such as semen, blood, vaginal fluid, and breast milk, with an infected person.

 HIV infection is caused by the human immunodeficiency virus, which belongs to a group of viruses called retroviruses.
 The virus attacks and destroys CD4 T cells, a type of white blood cell that plays a vital role in the body's immune response.
 As the infection progresses, the immune system becomes increasingly compromised, making the body more susceptible to opportunistic infections and cancers.